Menu

 Challenging government licences, permits, plans, quotes

-Most activities which result in environmental damage (example are mining, logging and industrial processes) are subject to the national laws that regulate them.
-Most national legal systems provide for the review of decisions of public authorities.
-Therefore, the issue of licences, permits, plans or quotas by national environmental authorities can also be challenged.
+Most activities which result in environmental damage (examples include mining, logging, and industrial processes) are subject to national laws which regulate them.
+Most national legal systems provide for the review of decisions made by public authorities.
+Therefore, the issuing of licences, permits, plans or quotas by national environmental authorities can also be challenged.

-Complaints can be brought either by the licence/permit holder, or, in many instances, any other applicant who is not satisfied with the decision the authority has made.
-Depending on the jurisdiction, it can be anyone that is or could be directly or indirectly affected by a project, a non-governmental organisation (NGO) or a civil society member concerned about an activity.
+Complaints can be brought either by the licence/permit holder, or in many instances any other applicant who is not satisfied with the decision the authority has made.
+Depending on the jurisdiction, it can be anyone that is or could be directly or indirectly affected by a project, or NGOs /civil societies that are concerned about an activity.

-However, environmental decisions often interfere with the rights of many “stakeholders” i.e. anyone affected or concerned by such decisions and actions.
-These decisions also consider “public goods”, which are resources for the common good.
+However, environmental decisions often interfere with the rights of many “stakeholders” – basically anyone affected by them – and are considering “public goods” – which are resources for the common good.
 That may entitle any physical or legal person to challenge the issued licence, permit, plan, or quota, too.

 Review mechanisms

-In many jurisdictions, the first opportunity to challenge a decision is through public participation mechanisms at the time when the first decision is made publicly available and consulted upon.
+In many jurisdictions, the first opportunity to challenge a decision is through public participation mechanisms at the time when the first decision is made publicly available and consulted.

 However, once that decision is final, who do you complain to?

-Some states have specially designated “second instance commissions” that deal with appeals on or challenges to administrative acts such as the granting of a licence.
-These commissions are public bodies that are not courts.
-The commission could be part of the environmental authority, or intersectoral commission within the government.
+Some states have a special designated “second instance commissions” that deal with appeals on or challenges to administrative acts such as the granting of a licence.
+These are public bodies which are not courts.
+The commission could be part of the environmental authority, or an intersectoral commission within the government.
 Usually professional public servants, other than those issuing the permit, are members of these commissions.

 Other states do not have acting second instance bodies, but the complaints are directly placed at the administrative courts and less often at the civil courts.
 These courts hear complaints against public bodies, such as a state department or ministry, a municipal council, or a licensing or regulatory body.